4egl5/HadoopSetup/Readme.md

 ```

 # After create the VM
-- This code use xrdp as most idiots use windows
+- This code use xrdp
 - For VNC, please modify the script on your own by following https://docs.xenserver.com/en-us/citrix-hypervisor/vms/enable-vnc-linux.html
 - Ensure open ports for the RDP / VNC if you wish to use remote desktop